Tiro-health/web-sdk-tutorial/npm+angular/README.md

 ### Key Implementation Details

+1. **Angular CLI**: This project uses the Angular CLI with the modern `@angular-devkit/build-angular:application` builder
-1. **React Compatibility**: The Tiro Web SDK requires React, which is made available globally in `main.ts`
+2. **React Compatibility**: The Tiro Web SDK requires React, which is made available globally in `main.ts`
-2. **Component Integration**: The SDK components are mounted directly in the main AppComponent
+3. **Component Integration**: The SDK components are mounted directly in the main AppComponent
-3. **Lifecycle Management**: Proper cleanup of SDK components when the Angular component is destroyed
+4. **Lifecycle Management**: Proper cleanup of SDK components when the Angular component is destroyed
-4. **TypeScript Integration**: Full TypeScript support for better development experience
+5. **TypeScript Integration**: Full TypeScript support for better development experience

+### Build Configuration

+The project uses Angular CLI's application builder with the following key configurations:
+- **Development Server**: Configured to run on `0.0.0.0:3400` with CORS headers
+- **Production Build**: Base path set to `/web-sdk-tutorial/npm-angular/`
+- **Bundle Budget**: Increased to 10MB warning / 15MB error to accommodate the Tiro SDK dependencies
+- **CommonJS Dependencies**: React and React-DOM are allowed as CommonJS dependencies

 ## Notes